tdkhl/DDM---Discord-Delete-DM/README.md

 # 1- Token
-You must enter a valid discord token to delete private messages sent by it's client
+You must enter a valid discord token to delete private messages sent by it's client If you don't know how to get your token, refers to #6

 # 2 - Private Channel ID
 To get it, you must have the developer mode activated :